mafortin/GOUHFI/README.md

 # GOUHFI: novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI

-**GOUHFI** is a deep learning-based fully automatic brain segmentation tool optimized for ultra-high field MRI (i.e., ≥ 7T MRI).
+The Generalized and Optimized segmentation tool for Ultra-High Field Images (GOUHFI) is a deep learning-based fully automatic brain segmentation tool optimized for ultra-high field MRI (i.e., ≥ 7T MRI).
 Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg), GOUHFI is able to segment images of any contrast, resolution and field strength, making it broadly applicable across scanners, imaging protocols and centers.

 ![GOUHFI](figs/fig-readme.png)